tymonaghan/tymonaghan/README.md

 ### Tyler Monaghan

-I am currently enrolled in the Immersive Web Development course at Fullstack Academy!
-I will complete this course in February 2022.
+I am looking for I recently completed the Immersive Web Development course at Fullstack Academy and I'm looking for a new position on a software development team that's trying to make the world a better place!

 Most of my time is spent working with:
 - Node.js